The 5 criteria

 Environment

-This criterion is divided into 4 areas: pollution, circular economy, climate change and natural environment, taking into account the relevance of the topic for the organization.
+This criterion is structured around four areas—pollution, circular economy, climate change and the natural environment—taking into account their relevance to the organisation.

 Business Ethics

-The intent is to evaluate to what extent risks of events related to ethics that may occur in its own activities and along the value chain are identified, assessed and mitigated, causing financial and reputational losses to the organization and its stakeholders.
+Its purpose is to assess the extent to which ethical risks arising from the organisation's activities and across its value chain are identified, assessed and mitigated, as such risks may result in financial and reputational losses for the organisation and its stakeholders.

 CORE topics and NON-CORE topics